Preparing Younger Children for Confirmation

 Compilation of 4 of Biffi’s books; Prayer, Apostles Creed, Sacraments and Ten Commandments.
 Excellent for understanding of the truths in the Apostles Creed, deeper understanding of the Sacraments and Ten Commandments.

-Preparing a 7 year old I was keen that he really understood what he was professing, so this book was perfect for forming the core basis of our study.
+Preparing a child who was only 7 years old, I was keen that he really understood what he was professing.
+This book was perfect for forming the core basis of our study.

 We read various selections from this book both for knowledge and spiritual preparation.